-Conversational commerce developer's guide
+Conversational Commerce agent developer's guide

 Setup

-The Conversational commerce API enables a chat experience where your users send queries and the system returns a text response, classified query types, and potential refined search options.
+The Conversational API enables a chat experience where your users send queries and the system returns a text response, classified query types, and potential refined search options.

 This API operates as a streaming service, allowing for early detection of query intent.
 Subsequent interactions in the conversation require attaching a conversation_id.

-For returning search results, the legacy Retail API must be called in parallel to the Conversational commerce API.
+For returning search results, the legacy Retail API must be called in parallel to the Conversational API.

-Send a query from the end user
+Send a query from the end-user

 Send a request to Vertex AI Search for commerce